 In general, any costs related to preventing or alleviating a physical or mental illness is considered a qualified medical expense.
 The IRS provides a current list of these qualified expenses, as well as a list of ineligible expenses, in Publication 502, which is updated on a yearly basis.

-As you’ll see, the range of covered expenses is fairly comprehensive, including everything from artificial limbs and teeth to wheelchairs, nursing services, and psychiatric care.
+As you’ll see, the range of covered expenses is fairly comprehensive.
+It includes everything from artificial limbs and teeth to wheelchairs, nursing services, and psychiatric care.
 You can also pay some Medicare premiums with these funds.
 Other health-related expenses that are not considered qualified medical expenses include hair transplants, weight-loss programs, and cosmetic surgery.

 Withdrawing funds for non-medical expenses

-Once you turn 65, you will also be able to use these funds to cover non-medical expenses without penalties, though you will have to pay income taxes on those withdrawals.
+Once you turn 65, you will also be able to use these funds to cover non-medical expenses without penalties.
+However, you will have to pay income taxes on those withdrawals.

-If you decide to withdraw funds from your HSA for non-qualified medical expenses prior to turning 65, you will face a 20% penalty in addition to the regular income tax rate.
+If you decide to withdraw funds from your HSA for non-qualified medical expenses prior to turning 65, you will face a 20% penalty.
+This penalty is in addition to the regular income tax rate.

 HSAs as retirement investment accounts